shockpkg/swf-projector/README.md

 ### Option: `patchWindowTitle`

-An option to replace the window title stored in the binary.
-Size cannot be larger than the title being replaced in the binary.
+An option to replace the window title stored in the binary (no length limit since library version 3).

 ## Mac App

 ### Option: `patchWindowTitle`

-An option to set a custom window title in the binary.
-Size cannot be larger than the string being replaced in the binary.
+An option to set a custom window title in the binary (no length limit since library version 3).

 ## Linux

 ### Option: `patchWindowTitle`

-An option to replace the window title stored in the binary.
-Size cannot be larger than the title being replaced in the binary.
+An option to replace the window title stored in the binary (no length limit since library version 3).

 ### Option: `patchMenuRemove`

 An option to completely disable the menu for the projector.
-Avoids layout calculation issues when the menu is in the window.

 ### Option: `patchProjectorPath`